The “Catch 22” of Living with a Chronic Illness (or Two)

-For those of you who are unfamiliar with what it means to be in a “Catch 22,” a Catch-22 is a paradoxical situation from which an individual cannot escape because of contradictory rules or limitations.
-The term originates from the novel Catch-22, written by Joseph Heller in 1961.
+For those unfamiliar with what it means to be in a “Catch-22,” a Catch-22 is a paradoxical situation from which an individual cannot escape because of contradictory rules or limitations.
+The term originates from the novel Catch-22 by Joseph Heller in 1961.

-She knows pretty much my entire story from the beginning, my frustration, my struggles, and mainly, my desire to overcome this monster surging within my body.
-She began referring to my available choices as Catch 22’s which has really resonated with how I’ve been feeling.
-My options include: (A) immediate efficacy but long-term damage or (B) stronger medications that will hopefully work long-term but have terrible side effects, including death.
+She knows pretty much my entire story from the beginning: my frustration, my struggles, and mainly, my desire to overcome this monster surging within my body.
+She began referring to my available choices as Catch 22’s, which has resonated with how I’ve been feeling.
+My options include (A) immediate efficacy but long-term damage or (B) stronger medications that hopefully work long-term but have terrible side effects, including death.

-I consider the immediacy of option A. In my mind, if I could have one good week, it could turn out to be the week I get my life back on track.
-I picture myself with a superhuman ability, able to finish all my tasks quickly and efficiently.
+I consider the immediacy of option A. If I have one good week, it could be the week I get my life back on track.
+I picture myself with a superhuman ability to finish all my tasks quickly and efficiently.
 The problem is that life never works the way you picture it.
-I severely miscalculate the effects of option A. Option A is aimed at returning me to my “original self,” not a greater self than I have ever been.
+I severely miscalculate the effects of option A. Option A aims to return me to my “original self,” not a greater self than I have ever been.
 I overestimated because just the thought of being able to complete any tasks with minimal pain excites me.

 I can never tell when my body will decide to (lack of a better phrase) crap out on me.

-I need flexibility but also need to earn enough money to support myself.
+I need flexibility, but I also need to earn enough money to support myself.
 I have three jobs and a few “side hustles.”
 Still, I feel like I’m never good enough at my work.
 I always feel like what I put in is never enough.
-It’s a daily juggling act between my work, my health, cleaning, and getting enough quality rest.
+It’s a daily juggling between my work, health, cleaning, and getting enough quality rest.

-I need to work to afford good healthcare, organic food, better quality products, and a roof over my head.
+I must work to afford good healthcare, organic food, better quality products, and a roof over my head.
 If I work too long, my health will suffer.
-But if I don’t work long enough, I won’t get paid, and consequently, my health will suffer.
-I never know if pushing myself will put me out of commission for a few hours or a few days.
-Normal people can push themselves because they can replenish their energy and wake up the next day feeling amazing and proud of themselves.
-If I push myself, it’s possible I won’t be able to get out of the bed the next day.
+But if I don’t work long enough, I won’t get paid, and my health will suffer.
+I never know if pushing myself will put me out of commission for a few hours or days.
+Normal people can push themselves because they can replenish their energy and wake up feeling amazing and proud of themselves the next day.
+If I push myself, I may be unable to get out of bed the next day.
 Sleep does not always replenish my energy.
-The hardest aspect of having a chronic illness is trying to explain this Catch-22.
-I suppose it’s difficult to picture feeling something that you have never experienced.
+The hardest aspect of chronic illness is trying to explain this Catch-22.
+It isn’t easy to picture feeling something you have never experienced.

-I can err on the side of caution but I won’t finish my work.
+I can err on caution, but I won’t finish my work.
 I know I’ll be upset and disappointed with myself.
 I’ll feel like I’ve let my superiors down.
-I feel tremendously guilty when I under-perform.
-Sometimes my superiors say something and other times I’m left feeling empty with a passive aggressive non-response or one word reply.
-I try as hard as I can but I know it’s not a “regular” pace.
+I feel tremendously guilty when I underperform.
+Sometimes, my superiors say something and other times, I feel empty with a passive-aggressive non-response or one-word reply.
+I try as hard as possible but know it’s not a “regular” pace.
 In today’s fast-paced world, almost no one has the patience for slowness.
 It’s not a positive word, especially in terms of productivity.
-It’s not a word I want describing me.
+It’s not a word I want to describe me.
 I’m trying my hardest and giving my work my all.
 I know it’s not enough.

 It’s an isolating feeling to know your work pace is never fast enough.

 I often think about how great it would be if I could be normal.
-I would have more options for where I could work or what I could do for work.
-I would work full-time, without worrying about making health insurance payments, without needing to suddenly leave work due to illness, and without taking time off work to recover.
+I would have more options for where or what to do for work.
+I would work full-time without worrying about making health insurance payments, needing to leave work due to illness suddenly, and taking time off work to recover.

 I would be able to work without feeling like a charity case.

-With a full-time job, I would have a regular schedule which would provide structure and stability in my life.
+With a full-time job, I would have a regular schedule that would provide structure and stability.
 I wouldn’t feel like I’m disappointing people at work.
 I wouldn’t constantly question myself whether I’m being productive and efficient.
 I would be a very different person.

 I don’t have a full-time job.
-My body and my energy level cannot sustain working on a consistent basis.
-I never know when I’m going to have a flare, when I’m going to have my head over a toilet, or when I have to spend the entire day in bed.
-I can’t earn money consistently.
-Which worries me.
-Worrying increases my stress level which increases my anxiety which then has a toll on my mental health.
+My body and my energy level cannot sustain working consistently.
+I never know when I will have a flare, when I will have my head over a toilet, or when I must spend the entire day in bed.
+I can’t earn money consistently, which worries me.
+Worrying increases my stress level, which increases my anxiety, which then has a toll on my mental health.
 If I could make more money, I’d be able to afford a therapist to take care of my mental health.
 It’s a vicious cycle.

 There is no consistency in my life.

-Before my illnesses, I loved spontaneity and cringed at the thought of a routine or any type of structure.
+Before my illnesses, I loved spontaneity and cringed at the thought of a routine or structure.
 It’s funny how people change.
 I find myself craving stability and consistency.
 I never pictured myself this way when I was younger.

 I wish I had a solution for the Catch-22 that people with chronic illnesses are forced to live with.
 Supposedly, employers cannot discriminate against people with disabilities.
-But at the same time, employers want individuals who are capable of performing the work that is placed before them.
-An employee performing at a slower pace will not get paid the same as an employee who is working faster.
+But at the same time, employers want individuals capable of performing the work placed before them.
+An employee performing slower will get paid differently than an employee working faster.
 In the workplace, productivity measures what type of employee you are and how much you will earn.

-People always say you can get help and there’s resources out there to assist you if you’re disabled.
+People always say you can get help, and resources are available to assist you if you’re disabled.
 Perhaps there are but I’m not disabled enough to qualify.
 Nor am I poor enough.
 Or old enough.
 I don’t fit neatly into any category.
 I haven’t found any free help or solutions.

 I have been lucky to find employers who offer flexibility for my work.
 I’m very grateful when I can produce any amount of work.